danielpre30/fem-layout/README.md

 [Media Query & Asset Downloading Results](https://timkadlec.com/2012/04/media-query-asset-downloading-results/)

+Background images should always be inside media queries.

 ## CSS Grid

 - No "row" markup required
 - Grid is a whole two dimensional thing
-- Use flexbox for UI elements, but use Grid for major layout
+- ~~Use flexbox for UI elements, but use Grid for major layout~~
+- **Use Flexbox and Grid where they make the most sense.**

 [A Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/)